fnziad/ZeroTex/README.md

 # ZeroTex

 > **ZeroTex** — Zero code, pure LaTeX.
-Professional resume builder for modern developers and academics.
+Professional resume builder for modern developers, academics, and job seekers.
 >
 > *Built by Fahad Nadim Ziad — where code meets craftsmanship.*

 ---

-## 🚀 Overview
+## 🚀 Live Demo

+👉 [Try ZeroTex now!](https://zerotex.vercel.app/) — The app is live, fully functional, and ready for your next career move.

+---

+## 📝 Introduction

 ZeroTex is a next-generation resume/CV builder that outputs pure LaTeX for flawless typesetting and PDF quality.
-Designed for job seekers, researchers, and professionals who demand beautiful, ATS-friendly resumes with zero coding required.
+Designed for professionals, researchers, and students who demand beautiful, ATS-friendly resumes with zero coding required.

-**Version:** v1 Prototype (actively developed)
+- **Live and working:** ZeroTex is deployed and ready for use.
+- **v1 Prototype:** Actively developed, fully functional, and open to feedback.
+- **Source-Available:** Proprietary, with strong author ownership and protection.

 ---